ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 situations in which we encountered that changes to the code caused significant parts of the system to break.
 As a result, we had to identify where the issues had occurred, and how to resolve them, sometimes while dealing with a large number of exceptions simultaneously.
-This was not always straightforward, and LLMs were, therefore, particularly helpful in such situations.
+This was not always straightforward, and LLMs were particularly helpful in such situations.
 In these cases, we would, for instance, provide ChatGPT with the broken code and the associated exceptions and prompt it to suggest how to handle these.
-This was for the most part useful, when frustration had begun to build, and we could not resolve the issue on our own, as it often provided us with insight into the mistakes we had made.
+This was for the most part useful, when frustration had begun to build, and we could not resolve the issue on our own, as it often provided us with insight into our mistakes.
 In many instances, the underlying problems were caused by simple or easily overlooked coding mistakes.
 Therefore, the LLMs offered us an additional perspective that helped us resolve these issues efficiently.